ianquigley-sap/fiori-innovation-day-hands-on/exercises/ex3/README.md

 Now you can see the page map for our AI generated Travel app.
 Please check if you can see the **Advanced features are enabled (Experimental)** sign up top.
 If this is the case, press the edit button on the list report.

+**Note:** If your generated application's page map does not look like this, consider re-generating the application.

 ![image](ex3img8.png)

 As the next step, we want to add an additional column that indicates wether it is a business flight, and another one showing the flight destination.\